 The CDIC can assist Defence industry engagement by:

 - presenting at or coordinating activities involving defence industry (such as environmental information working groups) and other industry engagement forums associated with acquisition and sustainment activities

 - organising industry engagement sessions to promote and maximise opportunities for Australian industry in the supply chains of the defence primes

-- being a single point of contact for industry to understand project requirements and business opportunities
+- providing a single point of contact for industry to understand project requirements and business opportunities

-- assisting potential bidders understand the AIC Program and to engage in a way that allows the Project Offices to remain at arm's length
+- helping potential bidders to understand the AIC Program and to engage in a way that allows the project officers to remain at arm’s length

 - providing staff with advice on defence industry engagement (to advance international engagement objectives) and assistance with arranging industry visits and bilateral engagements

 - providing staff with information on export opportunities and arranging forums and information sessions on Defence Export Controls.